CPU-0506/mean_stack_2/expt1/README.md

 ## 1C
 ### Elements of Template
 Added an event to the hello component template, which interchanges the course name between "Angular.js" and "MongoDB", when clicked on the button "Change course"

+## 1D
+### Change Detection
+Added a new component "child", which takes an array from component "hello".
+When the array "courses" in the component is changed, the change is detected (implicitly) and propagated to component "child", which is reflected on the app.